cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/ROUTER.md

     // this may be a list of Identifiers.
     // Each Identifier is a route (ie a joined list of connection identifiers by `/`)
     destHops: [Identifier],
-    // the provingConnectionIdentifier is the connection Identifier that exists on the executing chain
-    // It must be used to prove any information coming from the sourceHops (stored in the RouteInfo path)
-    // The provingConnectionIdentifier must be the counterparty identifier of the last hop on the sourceHops
-    provingConnectionIdentifier: Identifier,
 }
 ```